abhishekdipu/abhishekdipu/README.md

-I am a passionate IT professional with more than 2.9 years of experience in Software development and testing.
+I am a passionate IT professional with 4 years of experience in Software development and testing.

 I have solid work experience in the following technologies and tools.